Dramatic results in a study from the Cleveland Clinic show that:

 More than 120,000 patients, average age 53, were given an exercise stress treadmill test between 1991 and 2014 and were followed up at the Cleveland Clinic.
 The researchers used the stress test results to classify their fitness level as low (the bottom 25th percentile), below average (25th to 49th percentile), above average (50th to 74th percentile), high (75th to 97.6th percentile), and elite (above 97.7th percentile).
 By January 1, 2018, 13,637 of the participants had died.

 The study results were overwhelming.
 The more fit a person was, the less likely he was to die.
 There was no limit to the increase in benefits from improving fitness to very high levels.
-The elite athletes had an 80 percent reduction in risk for death.
+The elite athletes had an 80 percent reduction in risk for death during the study period.
 The greatest differences were seen among patients who had high blood pressure in the high and elite groups compared to those in the low fitness group.
 The lead researcher concluded, “We found that there was no ceiling for benefit . . . with no toxicity at the higher end.”

 Can Extreme Amounts of Exercise Be Harmful?